misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 and [Part 2](http://misheska.com/blog/2013/06/23/getting-started-writing-chef-cookbooks-the-berkshelf-way-part2/).
 Now we are going to automate the process.

-NOTE: It is a [testing anti-pattern to rely too much on system tests, even if they are automated](http://watirmelon.com/2012/01/31/introducing-the-software-testing-ice-cream-cone/) so make sure you are judgicious in your use of system tests.
+NOTE: It is a [testing anti-pattern to rely too much on system tests, even if they are automated](http://watirmelon.com/2012/01/31/introducing-the-software-testing-ice-cream-cone/) so make sure you are judicious in your use of system tests.
 It can be difficult to maintain a lot of system tests over time and keep them relevant.
 The tests you performed by hand in [Part 1](http://misheska.com/blog/2013/06/16/getting-started-writing-chef-cookbooks-the-berkshelf-way/) and [Part 2](http://misheska.com/blog/2013/06/23/getting-started-writing-chef-cookbooks-the-berkshelf-way-part2/)